-The Plastic Wise Benalla action group is looking at options to reduce or eliminate plastic bags from the waste stream in Benalla.
+The Plastic Wise Benalla Action Group is looking at options to reduce or eliminate plastic bags from the waste stream in Benalla.
 Our goal - to have Benalla a 'single use plastic bag free' & 'water bottle free' town.
-We have met on several occasions with employees of Benalla Rural City and a representative from Benalla Business Network in an initiative to make Benalla a "Plastic Bag Free" town.
-The 'Plastic Wise Benalla' 'bag making' project is an exciting initiative commenced in early August 2017.
-It would be great to have new members in our passionate, committed action group with time on their side to work towards our goal.
-News about the Plastic Wise Benalla project.
+Our early efforts involved meeting with employees of Benalla Rural City & representatives from Benalla Business Network in an initiative to make Benalla a "Plastic Bag Free" town.
+Commencing in early 2017, the 'Plastic Wise Benalla' 'bag making' project has proven to be an exciting initiative, with our upcycled bags now available locally.
+It would be wonderful to have new members in our passionate, committed action group keen to work towards our goal.

 The environmental impacts of plastic bag use include:

 - Danger to animal life, especially when they find their way into the sea.

 - Pacific Trash Vortex.
 The amount of floating plastics in the world’s oceans is increasing dramatically.

 - Litter problem.
 Plastic bags are a highly visible, ugly component of litter.

 - Loss of resources.
 Plastic bags are typically used for a short period of time but take hundreds of years to break down in landfill.
 While plastic bags can be recycled, only a tiny proportion of plastic bags are collected and reprocessed.

 - Greenhouse gases.
 Based on using ten lightweight plastic bags per week over a 2-year period, the greenhouse gas impact has more than three times the greenhouse gas impact of a reusable ‘green bag’.